 - Multiplication.
 House churches, similar to strawberry plants, are able to multiply as leadership capacity allows.

-- Outward Conscious.
+- Outward Awareness.
 House churches are also on the lookout for ways to link arms with one another to serve locally and (possibly) internationally.

 Why will LCA be doing both house churches and the Sunday worship service?